jpniederer/readable/README.md

 ## About
 There are two pieces to the solution:
   1. Server - Developed by Udacity.
 The Server supplies the application with an API to interact with posts and comments.
-All files found in the root directory.
+All files found in the server directory.
   2. Client - This is my solution based on the rubric provided by Udacity.
 All files are found in the client directory.

 ## Folder Structure